 The revised design puts all of the plan specifications in the actual card itself (speed, price & gigabytes).
 Underneath the plans cards, I laid out the comparison information in a grid with the most popular plan more thoroughly highlighted.
 I got rid of the browsing capabilty amount because being able to browse 1000 pages in a month did not really connect with people.

-The couch illustrations are meant to help the user better estimate which plan is best for them depending on how many internet users are in the house.
+The couch illustrations are used to help the user better estimate which plan is best for them depending on the number of internet users in a house.

-To help the user understand how much they could do with the amount of gigabytes in each plan, we used a visual to describe the amount of hours they could spend streaming music or video.
+To help the user understand how much they could do with the amount of gigabytes in each plan, we used a circular graph to describe the amount of hours they could spend streaming music or video.

 wtf is gb & mbps??